mguennewigmoenert/mguennewigmoenert.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Univeristy of Cologne
+  - name: University of Cologne
     url: https://economics.uni-koeln.de/en/

 # Short bio (displayed in user profile at end of posts)